Call for Free Consultaion

 It’s advisable to personally notify credit bureaus of a death, as the information might not be promptly communicated through funeral homes to the Social Security Administration.
 Provide the deceased’s full legal name, Social Security number, and a certified death certificate.

-Sending written notifications along with a certified death certificate to creditors and credit bureaus ensures that the deceased’s accounts are closed and properly handled.
+Sending written notifications along with a certified death certificate to creditors, credit bureaus, and the relevant credit card company ensures that the deceased’s accounts are closed and properly handled.

 Protecting the Deceased’s Identity